swhid/specification/Chapters/6_Qualified_identifiers.md

 The following *context qualifiers* are available:

-*TODO* For each one: Description, Metadata, Intent, Examples

 ## 6.1 Fragment qualifiers

 ### 6.1.1 Lines qualifier

+A "line" in the context of a file content refers to a sequence of characters that ends with a line break.
+This line can contain text, code, or any other form of data.
+In this specification, the line break is the ASCII LF character.
-This qualifier allows to designate a line range inside a content.
+The "lines" qualifier allows to designate a line range inside a content.
-The range can be a single line number, or a pair of line numbers separated by `-`.
+The range can be a single line number, or a pair of line numbers separated by the ASCII `-` character.

 For example, [`swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b;lines=9-15`](https://archive.softwareheritage.org/swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b;lines=9-15)
 designates the function `generate_intput_stream` that is found at lines 9 to 15 of the *content* with core SWHID `swh:1:cnt:4d99d2d18326621ccdd70f5ea66c2e2ac236ad8b`.

-Notice that the notion of "line number" is not always well defined: the content may be a binary file, or a file that uses non standard line termination character(s).
+Notice that the notion of "line number" is not always meaningful: the content may be a binary file, or a file that uses non standard line termination character(s).

-*TODO*: decide whether we prescribe to use only the Unix line terminator (this will add extra ^M to DOS/Windows lines)

 ## 6.2 Context qualifiers